Category of IP right

 Researcher of scientific and technological subjects is authorized to duly perform its activities without any previous consent and it will not be considered a violation to IPR.

 Law No. 9.279 of May 14, 1996 (Industrial Property Law), Article 43 item II, Article 109

 Topographies of Semiconductor Products

-These types of use shall not infringe copyright
+These kinds of use do not infringe copyright:

 For comments and feedback please send us an e-mail (firstname.lastname@example.org)